 For information on pre-installed software and available software in the Virtual Desktop, please visit the Standard Software page.
-If you want to access Visio please use the Virtual Desktop.
+If you are a Faculty or Staff member who requires Adobe Creative Cloud for your work please contact the Service Desk to request this.

 Initial Purchase: Once you have found the product you would like to purchase, send the end user agreement/terms & conditions/contract (whichever the vendor provides to you) to TechPurchasing@seattleu.edu.
 When you send the initial email requesting the review of the agreement include what the software does, how many licenses will be used on campus, and anything else of note.
 Technical Purchasing will coordinate the legal and IT review of the terms.
 Once both SU and the vendor have approved/signed the agreement, please begin your requisition in ProcureSU.
 Within the requisition be sure to add a comment noting that the agreement was approved on a specific date.

 Renewals: When it is time for renewal please include a comment in your requisition noting that the agreement was reviewed and approved by legal and IT Services.
 Having that comment will let Technical Purchasing know that the requisition for the software purchase can be approved right away.
 If you do not have a contract or master agreement in place, ask the vendor for the appropriate documentation and follow the instructions for an initial purchase.
 Please include in your email how long you have used the software.

 Having our legal team and IT department review the agreements helps keep our University’s data safer.

 One of the Core Values that Seattle University holds is Leadership.
 Our goal is to develop responsible leaders, who are committed to the common good.
 One of the ways that ITS is able to provide leadership is through sustainability.